Skip to main content

 • A loan program disclosure for each variable-rate program in which the consumer expresses an interest (each comprised of 12 specified pieces of information about the ARM program)

-TRID Disclosures
+TRID disclosures

 The Loan Estimate (LE) and Closing Disclosure (CD) both require some additional disclosures for ARMs.
 The LE must be provided to an applicant no later than the third business day after their application is received by the lender, while the CD must be provided no later than three business days before consummation.
 (There are also situations permitting or requiring these disclosures to be revised, but that’s a subject for another time.)